SymfonyCasts/testing/sfcasts/ep1/hungry-dinos.md

 # Hungry Dino's

-All right.
-So we're using our service and our controller now, but we're getting this type error

-And our GitHub service get Dyna status from labels.
-Method is the return value must be of type E uh, enum health status, but no is returned instead.
-And we can see here based on the exception, uh, output that Symfony's given us is that when our service tries to guess the name, uh, of the health status from the label, it's returning null, obviously instead of actually giving us healthy or sick, if we look at our issues, I think it's because Dennis finished his daily exercise routine and his status is hungry.
-We know we have the status, sick, I status healthy labels accounted for, but I don't think we have hungry in there.
+Instead of seeing our dinos on the dashboard, we're seeing a TypeError:

+> `GithubService::getDinoStatusFromLabels()` Return value must be of type `App\Enum\HealthStatus`, `null` returned

+Which isn't doing a good job at telling us *what* the problem really is.
+Thanks to the Stack Trace that Symfony is giving us, we see this is being caused by a `Status: Hungry` label and here on GitHub, Dennis is hungry again after finishing his daily exercise routine.

+## Our Enum Is Hungry Too

-In `HealthStatus`, add a new case for `HUNGRY` that returns `Hungry`.
-Back to the browser to see if the app is working.
+Looking at `HealthStatus`, we don't have a case for hungry dinos.
+So add `case HUNGRY` that returns `Hungry`... and then refresh to see if we fixed the problem.

 And...
 Ya!
 No more errors...

 But, wait...
 It says that `Dennis` is *not* accepting visitors.
-He isn't sick, just hungry.
+He isn't *sick*, just *hungry*.
 GenLab said only sick dino's should not be on exhibit.
 Beside, who doesn't want to see what happens to the goat?

+## Test Hungry Dinos Can Have Visitors

-Back in `DinosaurTest`, let's see here - we need add a test to ensure hungry dino's can have visitors.
+In `DinosaurTest`, we need to test that hungry dino's *can* have visitors.
 Hmm...
-I think we can modify our existing `testIsNotAcceptingVisitorsIfSick()` test, to *also* test hungry dino's *can* have visitors.
-Add a new data provider called `healthStatusProvider()` that returns a `\Generator`.
-For our first dataset, `yield Sick dino is not accepting visitors` and return an array with `HealthStatus::SICK`, and we will assert `false` is the same as `isAcceptingVisitors()`.
+I think we might be able to use `testIsNotAcceptingVisitorsIfSick()` for this.
+Yup, that's what we'll do.
+Below, add a `healthStatusProvider()` that returns `\Generator` and for the first dataset `yield 'Sick dino is not accepting visitors'`.
+In the array say `HealthStatus::SICK`, and `false`.
+Next, `yield 'Hungry dino is accepting visitors'` with `HealthStatus::HUNGRY` and `true`.
+Above the test method, add the `@dataProvider` annotation so we can use `healthStatusProvider()`.

-Next we'll `yield Hungry dino is accepting visitors` and for the array, `HealthStatus::HUNGRY` and we will expect `true`.
-Now we can add the `@dataProvider` annotation to tell our test to use the `healthStatusProvider()`.
-We should also rename the test method name to... `testIsAcceptingVisitorsBasedOnHealthStatus` and add a `HealthStatus $healthStatus` argument and finally `bool $expectedStatus`.
+We should also
+rename the test method name to `testIsAcceptingVisitorsBasedOnHealthStatus` and the arguments `HealthStatus $healthStatus` then `bool $expectedStatus`.
-Inside we'll set the health using `$healthStatus` then replace `assertFalse` with `assertSame($expectedStatus)` is identical to `$dino->isAcceptingVisitors()`.
+Inside we'll set the health using `$healthStatus` then replace `assertFalse()` with `assertSame($expectedStatus)` is identical to `$dino->isAcceptingVisitors()`.

-Alrighty, to the terminal we shall go.
-This time when we run out tests, add a `filter` flag along with the test name:
+## Filtering Tests

+Alrighty, let's see if that did the trick.
+But this time say:

 ```terminal
 ./vendor/bin/phpunit --filter testIsAcceptingVisitorsBasedOnHealthStatus
 ```

 And...
 Wooah!
 PHPUnit only ran 2 tests!
-With the `filter` flag, we're telling PHPUnit that we only want to run tests that match the pattern we provider.
+With the `filter` flag, we're telling PHPUnit that we only want to run tests that match the *pattern* provided.
 We can use the complete or partial name of a test class, method, or anything in between.
-That comes in really handy when you have a large test suite and you only need to run a select number of tests.
-Anywho, our Hungry dino is not accepting visitors test is failing because:
+This comes in really handy when you have a large test suite and you only need to run a select number of tests.

+Anywho, Hungry dino is not accepting visitors is failing because:

 > Failed asserting that false is true.

-Take a look at the `isAcceptingVisitors()` method in the `Dinosaur` class.
-Because, we've added `HUNGRY` as a `HealthStatus`, we need to return `$this->health` does not equal `HealthStatus::SICK`.
+Looking at `isAcceptingVisitors()` in `Dinosaur` class.
+We need to return `$this->health` does not equal `HealthStatus::SICK`.

-Let's see if that did the trick.
-Run:
+Let's see what happens when we run:

 ```terminal
 ./vendor/bin/phpunit --filter "Hungry dino is accepting visitors"
 ```

 And... boom!
-Our hungry dino test is now passing!
-As you see, we can also use data provider keys with the `filter` flag.
-But let's make sure that all of our tests are passing by running:
+Our hungry dino test is now passing, ha!
+Yup, we can use data provider keys with the `filter` flag too.
+But to make sure we didn't stop healthy dino's from having visitors, run:

 ```terminal
 ./vendor/bin/phpunit
 ```

-And...
+Um...
 Yes!
-We're all green!

-COMINIG UP NEXT WE'LLL DO WHAT???
+All dots and no errors.
+Shweet!
+We didn't wreck the park.
+Take a look at the dashboard, refresh, and ya!
+Dennis is able to eat his lunch with park guests once again.
+Though, we still need to be proactive and customize the exception for status labels that we don't know about.
+We'll do that next.